 4. Step By Step

-When describing a process, it can be easy to lose your reader in the woodwork.
+When describing a process, it can be easy to lose your reader in the details.
 Creating a visualization of a process or timeline can provide the reader with clarity.
 Giving them steps in the order in which they should be accomplished will especially help visual learners.
-For visual learners, this type of visualization is a necessary step toward understanding.

 5. Animated Gifs